ucw9q/restful-api-design-guidelines/README.md

 | Preference-Applied | return=minimal, return=representation  | Whether a preference indicated in the Prefer request header was applied. |
 | ETag               | String        | The ETag response-header field provides the current value of the entity tag for the requested variant.
 Used with If-Match, If-None-Match and If-Range to implement optimistic concurrency control. |

+## Standard Response Formats

+If an organisation wants to provide the best possible experience for developers, then they must provide data in the formats developers are accustomed to using.
+For example, when a mobile or other low-bandwidth client is involved, developers expect JSON message payloads.

+Guidelines:
+* Services should provide JSON as the default encoding
+* JSON must be well-formed
+* XML and other formats may optionally be used for resource representation

+## Error Representation

 ## Response Status Codes

 HTTP defines forty standard status codes that can be used to convey the results of a client’s request.
 The status codes